Stephen and Jamie de Wet

 - Stephen has been making wine from his family vineyard in the Robertson Valley since the tender age of 17.
 Winemakers don't come more experienced, or, frankly, downright in love with their work than this man.

-- He's been with us since day one, 11 years ago, when we started out.
+- He's been with us since day one, over a decade ago, when we started out.
 Ever since, we’ve sold more of his crowd-pleasing Arabella wines than pretty much all of our other winemakers put together.
 Actually, to be more precise, in a stacking contest it would beat 226 Everests.

 - We couldn’t have picked a nicer guy to be one of our first, and longest-serving winemakers... and Stephen never forgets it’s the support of wine-mad Angels who’ve been behind his success story.

 Stephen and Jamie de Wet's Story

 "If I had my life over, I would ask for nothing more than to be involved with my two passions - as I am now - wine and horses."

 My greatest pleasure has been to start Arabella, my winery, from scratch in 2006.
 With the help of my children Nicky and Jamie, it's turned into a real family business where everyone is completely dedicated.